 Welcome to Rolf Luft Foundation for Diabetes Research

-The Rolf Luft Foundation for Diabetes Research was established in 2004 with its primary goal to support research globally on diabetes and its complications.
+The Rolf Luft Foundation for Diabetes Research was established in 2004 with its primary goal to support research on diabetes and its complications.
 Through our Awards and scholarships, we wish to stimulate scientific innovation on all levels.
 Our vision is a future where diabetes no longer exists, or can be cured completely.

 Latest News